 When we opened in 2011, fixed price surgery was a “new” idea in the veterinary referral world.
 Those practices offering fixed prices were very few and far between.

-A few are now following the trend with fixed prices for some procedures like cruciate ligament surgeries, but we are proud to say that our fixed prices for cruciate surgeries are extremely competitive – well under 50% – of what is being charged elsewhere.
+A few are now following the trend with fixed prices for some procedures like cruciate ligament surgeries, but we are proud to say that our fixed prices for cruciate surgeries are extremely competitive – often under 50% – of what is being charged elsewhere.
 We are able to offer this value for money because our complication rates are low and our overheads are relatively low.
 Our fixed prices for surgical cases includes all follow up checks in normal working hours, and all post-operative radiography with us.

-We offer fixed prices for almost all of our other surgery cases, not just the common elective procedures like cruciate ligament injury.
+We offer fixed prices for almost all of our surgery cases, not just the common elective procedures like cruciate ligament injury.

 These fixed prices assume that payment is made before discharge, and the fixed price includes:

 - Referral consultation.

 - Digital radiography, as many exposures as required, including follow up radiography for the same problem.
 We put no limit on the number of radiographic exposures that we will take to follow up the same problem, and these can be on an unlimited number of occasions.

 - Anaesthesia, with pre-op blood checks and intravenous fluid therapy as standard.

 - Patient monitoring with advanced multiparameter equipment throughout as standard.

 - Surgery, surgical consumables, catheters & implants.

-- Analgesia, anti-inflammatory & antibiotic therapy to cover the patient’s needs to the first recheck
+- Analgesia, anti-inflammatory & routine antibiotic therapy to cover the patient’s needs over the first 5 days post-op.

 - Elizabethan collars to prevent wound interference and initial post-operative dressings.

-We don’t make annoying additions to your bill for an extra dressing here or for an extra dressing there.
+We don’t make annoying additions to your bill for the odd extra dressing here or for an extra dressing there.

 We don’t make extra charges for drips, or extra charges for processing insurance claim forms.
 We can usually manage to obtain follow up radiographs with your pet unsedated, but if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation if chemical restraint would normally be required for patients to get diagnostic views (eg for hip xrays).